customwrapperoffline/wordle-python/README.md

-# wordle-python
+# Wordle
-This is an Python version of Wordle.
+This is a Python version of Wordle.